from __future__ import annotations

 cohort (Cohort): The cohort instance containing time constraint information.

-always (bool): Whether to apply filtering even if case_tmin/case_tmax columns don't exist (default: False).
+join_key (str | None): Whether to apply filtering even if case_tmin/case_tmax columns don't exist (default: cohort.primary_key if set to None).

 Returns: